isaiahxs/Epic-E-Shop/README.md

 ### Home Page Component

-Our Home Page component is the landing page of the application and where most of the action occurs.
+The Home Page component is the landing page of the application and where most of the action occurs.
 Here, I fetch and display all the items featured, handle user sessions and reminders, and control the page loading state.

 Here are some key excerpts from the `HomePage` component: